Reviews You Can Rely On

 Our Verdict

 The Ride1Up 700-Series scored high and is our top-ranked electric bike.
 This Class 3 model not only looks good with in-frame battery integration but also has a very high price-to-performance ratio and easily bested some more expensive competitors.
 The powerful 750W geared hub motor easily supports speeds up to 28 mph using pedal assist and 20 mph with the throttle, and the large 720Wh battery provides a class-leading distance range.
 It handles well and offers a smooth and stable ride with high volume, fast-rolling tires, and a 100mm suspension fork.
 Comfort levels are also high with quality touchpoints and plenty of adjustability for the seat and handlebar height; plus, it comes in two frame styles, XR/step-over, and ST/step-thru, to suit varying needs and preferences.
 It also comes loaded with included features; it is an impressive value.
 If you replace enough car trips with this bike, you could argue it is a free electric bike considering how much you will likely save on maintenance, gas, and depreciation.
-Check out how it compares to the competition in our article on the best electric commuter bikes.
+Check out how it compares to the competition in our review of electric commuter bikes.

 REASONS TO BUY